WYWM Logo

 Building Security

-We use a mix of alarms, cameras, guards and other controls in our buildings to prevent unauthorised access.
+We use a mix of alarms, cameras, guards and other security controls in our buildings to prevent unauthorised access.

 Minors and Children’s Privacy

-Overseas disclosure
+Overseas Disclosure

-Changes to our privacy policy
+Changes to our Privacy Policy

 We will review and update this Privacy Policy from time to time as needed without notice.
 Therefore, you should review the terms of this policy periodically to make sure that you are aware of how we collect, hold, store and use personal information.

-Access and correction
+Access and Correction

 We will take all reasonable steps to ensure any personal data we collect, use or disclose is up to date and accurate.
 If you believe that personal information we hold about you is not up to date or accurate, you can access your personal account on WYWM Potential, WYWM Portal or WYWM Potential and update it as desired via your profile or settings tab.
 You may also ask us to manually update or correct your personal information.